-LUMINAIRE LAMP CONTROLS Α Suspended luminaire.
-Metal halide or induction lamp Integrate controls with available daylight.
-A ALT Suspended linear luminaire with small uplight component.
-4' linear fluorescent T8 or T5HO lamps, 4100K color temperature, 75 CRI+ Control with occupancy and daylight sensors. В Portable task lighting Compact fluorescent lamps or LED Manual on/off
+LUMINAIRE LIGHT SOURCE CONTROLS Α Suspended luminaire.
+Induction light source or metal halide.
+Integrate controls with available daylight.
+2\Dimming for induction, switching for metal halide./2/ A ALT Suspended linear luminaire with small uplight component. \(\2\/2/Linear fluorescent T8 or T5HO \) light sources\(\2./2/\) Control with occupancy and daylight sensors. В Portable task lighting. \2\ LED /2/ or compact fluorescent light source.
+Manual on/off.

 - Direct Glare: Because the luminaires are located relatively high above the task plane, direct glare will most likely be avoided.
-Fluorescent lamps distribute brightness over a large area (larger than metal halide lamps), further reducing glare from the luminaire. - Flicker (and Strobe): This strobe effect is critical when working with highspeed machinery.
-If the hangar will be used as a shop with any kind of rotating tool, high quality electronic ballasts need to be specified to avoid a stroboscopic effect. - Light Distribution on Surfaces: With a small indirect component from the luminaires, the ceiling above will have some surface brightness, reducing contrast between ceiling and luminaire, improving visual comfort in the space.
+Fluorescent light sources distribute brightness over a large area (larger than metal halide light sources), further reducing glare from the luminaire. - Flicker (and Strobe): This strobe effect is critical when working with highspeed machinery.
+If the hangar will be used as a shop with any kind of rotating tool, high quality electronic ballasts need to be specified to avoid a stroboscopic effect.

-- Light Distribution on Task Plane (Uniformity): Design luminaire layout to uniformly distribute light over the work-plane to avoid dark areas in the space. - Shadows: Select and locate luminaires to avoid shadows on the repair areas of the hangar.
-Portable task lighting can also increase the illuminance on the task as well eliminate shadows. - Target Horizontal Illuminance (± 10%): 500 lux (50 fc) average, provide for emergency egress requirements (see Section 5-6 Emergency and Exit Lighting).
+- Light Distribution on Surfaces: With a small indirect component from the luminaires, the ceiling above will have some surface brightness, reducing contrast between ceiling and luminaire, improving visual comfort in the space. - Light Distribution on Task Plane (Uniformity): Design luminaire layout to uniformly distribute light over the work-plane to avoid dark areas in the space. - Shadows: Select and locate luminaires to avoid shadows on the repair areas of the hangar.
+Portable task lighting can also increase the illuminance on the task as well eliminate shadows. - Target Horizontal Illuminance (± 10%): 500 lux (50 fc) average, \2\ egress lighting as required /2/ (see Section 5-6 Emergency and Exit Lighting).